A Look at the Medical Device Approval Process

 In Blog

 There is a lot more that goes into manufacturing medical devices than simply designing or prototyping.
 The entire process to bring a new medical device to market can take anywhere between 3 – 7 years.
 While most of that time includes discovery, iterations, prototyping and testing, undergoing the medical device approval process can take up to nearly a year.
+To better understand how to get a medical device approved, it is important to identify the three main classes of medical devices.
+Almost every device falls under one of these categories and paves the path to federal approval in the United States.

 Class I